dart-lang/language/working/augmentation-libraries/feature-specification.md

 **TODO: Should it be a compile-time error if the main library and augmentation are in different packages?**

-**TODO: Can the main library and augmentations have different language versions?**

 ## Augmenting declarations

 Unlike part files, which can only add entirely new declarations, an augmentation